Before you begin, you’ll need to meet key health and safety requirements set by our clinical partners. See what’s required and take your next step.

 Students must earn a grade of C or better in all courses within the program.

-Students must be willing to undergo a background check performed by the MCCCD approved vendor.
+Students must be willing to undergo a background check performed by the MCCCD-approved vendor.
 (Students who are unsure of their background status may take a preliminary background check at their own expense before entering the program, results of which will not be sent to the college.)

-The following courses must be completed within five (5) years of the Required HIM Course(s): BIO201, BIO202, and BPC110.
+The following courses must be completed within five (5) years of the Required HIM Course(s): BIO201, BIO202, BPC110 or CIS105, HCC145, and HIM200.

 PHOENIX COLLEGE: